-About the Software CD-ROM
+About the Software DVD-ROM/CD-ROM

-The support software CD-ROM that is included in the motherboard package contains all the drivers and utility programs needed to properly run the bundled products.
+The support software DVD-ROM/CD-ROM that is included in the motherboard package contains all the drivers and utility programs needed to properly run the bundled products.
 Below you can find a brief description of each software program, and the location for your motherboard version.
 More information on some programs is available in a README file, located in the same directory as the software.
-Before installing any software, always inspect the folder for files named README.TXT, INSTALL.TXT, or something similar.
+Before installing any software, always inspect the folder for files named README.TXT or something similar.
 These files may contain important information that is not included in this manual.

-Intel HD Audio Installation (optional): The Intel High Definition audio functionality unexpectedly quits working in Windows Server 2003 Service Pack 1 or Windows XP Professional x64 Edition.
-Users need to download and install the update packages from the Microsoft Download Center "before" installing HD audio driver bundled in the driver CD.
+- Never try to install all software from folder that is not specified for use with your motherboard. - 2.
+The notice of Intel HD audio installation (optional): The Intel High Definition audio functionality unexpectedly quits working in Windows Server 2003 Service Pack 1 or Windows XP Professional x64 Edition.
+Users need to download and install the update packages from the Microsoft Download Center "before" installing HD audio driver bundled in the Driver disk.
 Please log on to http://support.microsoft.com/default.aspx?scid=kb;en-us;901105#appliesto for more information.

-Auto-installing under Windows 2000/XP
+Auto-installing under Windows XP/Vista/7

-The Auto-install CD-ROM makes it easy for you to install the drivers and software for your motherboard.
+The Auto-install DVD-ROM/CD-ROM makes it easy for you to install the drivers and software for your motherboard.

-If the Auto-install CD-ROM does not work on your system, you can still install drivers through the file manager for your OS (for example, Windows Explorer).
+If the Auto-install DVD-ROM/CD-ROM does not work on your system, you can still install drivers through the file manager for your OS (for example, Windows Explorer).
 Refer to the Utility Folder Installation Notes later in this chapter.

-The support software CD-ROM disc loads automatically under Windows 2000/XP.
-When you insert the CD-ROM disc in the CD-ROM drive, the autorun feature will automatically bring up the install screen.
+The support software DVD-ROM/CD-ROM disc loads automatically under Windows XP/Vista/7.
+When you insert the DVD-ROM/CD-ROM disc in the DVD-ROM/CD-ROM drive, the autorun feature will automatically bring up the install screen.
 The screen has three buttons on it, Setup, Browse CD and Exit.